Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Problem formulation

 \subsection{Motivation}

-\paragraph{\textbf{Parameterized manifold fusion can replace auto-decoding}} Auto-decoding treats each instance as a separate optimization problem, where a latent code is iteratively updated, and meta-learning can be used to organize instance adaptation \citep{park2019deepsdf,huang2022meta,liu2022novel}.
-This instance-wise latent inference can be viewed as a multi-task learning procedure in which each task has its own latent variables \cite{kendall2018mti,ruder2017view}.
-In contrast, parameterized manifold fusion encodes collocation coordinates and PDE parameters via separate encoders and fuses them in a shared decoder, producing parameter-conditioned representations directly without per-instance iterative optimization \cite{wang2021learn,krishn2021char}.
+\paragraph{\textbf{Parameterized representations can replace auto-decoding.}} Auto-decoding treats each instance as a separate optimization problem, where a latent code is iteratively updated, and meta-learning can organize instance adaptation \citep{park2019deepsdf,huang2022meta,liu2022novel}.
+Instance-wise latent inference can be viewed as a multi-task learning procedure in which each task has its own latent variables \cite{kendall2018mti}.
+In contrast, parameterized representation models encode collocation coordinates and PDE parameters via separate encoders and combine them in a shared decoder, producing parameter-conditioned representations directly without per-instance iterative optimization \cite{wang2021learn,krishn2021char}.

-\paragraph{\textbf{P$^2$INN fails to extrapolate beyond the training horizon}} Although P$^2$INN~\cite{cho2024p2inn} constructs a parameterized solution manifold and generalizes well to unseen PDE coefficients within the training time window, it treats time $t$ as a static coordinate input rather than modeling intrinsic temporal dynamics.
-As a result, when queried at times $t > T_{\mathrm{tr}}$, the model must extrapolate in time without an explicit dynamical structure, and its predictions degrade rapidly.
-Figure~\ref{fig:p2inn_extrapolation} illustrates this limitation: at $t = 1.0$ (within the training horizon), P$^2$INN's prediction follows the ground truth reasonably well; at $t = 5.0$ and $t = 10.0$ (extrapolation), the predicted solution deviates severely---failing to capture the flat, constant behavior and correct magnitude of the true solution, demonstrating extrapolation failure of P$^2$INN.
-This empirical evidence underscores that static manifold fusion alone is insufficient for reliable \textit{Out-t} extrapolation and motivates the need for explicit latent dynamics modeling conditioned on PDE parameters.
+\paragraph{\textbf{Temporal limitations of static coordinate representations.}} Although P$^2$INN~\cite{cho2024parameterized} constructs a parameterized solution manifold and generalizes well to unseen PDE parameters within the training time window, it treats time $t$ as a static coordinate input rather than modeling intrinsic temporal dynamics.
+As a result, when queried at times $t > T_{\mathrm{tr}}$, the model must extrapolate in time without an explicit dynamical structure, and its predictions can degrade as the temporal shift increases.
+Figure~\ref{fig:p2inn_extrapolation} illustrates the temporal extrapolation limitation under the evaluated setting.
+At $t=1.0$, within the training horizon, the prediction follows the reference solution reasonably well.
+At $t=5.0$ and $t=10.0$, the predicted profile exhibits substantial errors in both shape and magnitude.
+The example shows that static parameterized decoding can be unreliable for \textit{Out-t} prediction and motivates explicit latent dynamics conditioned on PDE parameters.

-A more comprehensive view is given by multiple error metrics evaluated over the time horizon (Fig~\ref{fig:p2inn_error_metrics}).
-The $L_2$ absolute error, $L_2$ relative error, and maximum error of P$^2$INN all exhibit approximately linear growth as $T$ increases beyond the training limit, while the explained variance score decreases approximately linearly (becoming more negative).
-Together, these four indicators consistently reveal that P$^2$INN's predictive quality degrades in a roughly linear fashion with extrapolation time, all metrics indicating extrapolation failure, reinforcing the limitation of static manifold fusion for long-horizon forecasting.